Understanding SSRF

 - Implement egress filtering: Block outbound requests to unexpected destinations.

-- Use a deny-by-default approach: Explicitly allow only necessary requests.
+- Adopt a deny-by-default approach: Explicitly allow only necessary requests.

 - Log and monitor outbound requests: Detect anomalous SSRF attempts.

-- Adopt a Web Application Firewall (WAF): Configure rules to block SSRF payloads.
+- Deploy a Web Application Firewall (WAF): Configure rules to block SSRF payloads.

-Best Practice: Treat all user-supplied input as untrusted, even if it appears to come from internal sources.
+Best Practice: Treat all user-supplied input as untrusted, even if it appears to originate from internal sources.

 Detecting SSRF Vulnerabilities